jdswinbank/voevent-notes/docs/parse.rst

    Out[3]: <Element VOEvent at 0x104747560>

-The basic "attributes" (the ``role`` and the ``ivorn``, as well as some of the XML boilerplate that we skipped over) of the root ``VOevent`` element are accessible as a dictionary on ``v``::
+The basic "attributes" (the ``role`` and the ``ivorn``, as well as some of the XML boilerplate that we skipped over) of the root ``VOEvent`` element are accessible as a dictionary on ``v``::

    In [4]: v.attrib['ivorn']